ufosanchez/AirlineFlightApp/README.md

 ## Key Features:

 1. **Create, Read, Update, Delete (CRUD):**
-   - Leverage comprehensive CRUD functionalities for efficient management of Airlines, Airplanes and FLight data.
+   - Leverage comprehensive CRUD functionalities for efficient management of Airlines, Airplanes, and Flight data.

 2. **Entity Relationships (1-M):**
    - Establish a clear 1-M relationship between Airlines and their associated Flights, as well as between Airplanes and their recorded Flights.